Research at leading labs across the state and around the world is an integral part of every Govie's GSSM experience.

 The GSSM research & inquiry experience provides our students with the opportunity for exploration, discovery, and individual growth.
 Colloquium also reflects the duty of scientists, explorers, and innovators to not only discover, but to effectively communicate that knowledge to others.
 In this time-honored tradition of science, Colloquium is our opportunity to share, celebrate, and learn as a community.

 GSSM's Annual Research Colloquium features student presentations of their research & inquiry projects and the presentation of the Distinguished Research Leadership Award.

-Scientific Investigations is a two or more semester elective course in which GSSM students to develop and execute original, scientific research on the GSSM campus during the school year.
+On-campus research courses are electives in which GSSM students to develop and execute original, scientific research on the GSSM campus during the school year.